Day number four of our #31habits series is going to make you an efficiency expert!

 Be conscious of wasting time!
 Have you ever picked up the tv remote then an hour later, realized you just wasted the last hour looking for something to watch?
 The problem is too many channels.
 If you don't already know what you're going to watch, don't even turn on the TV.
 Do something else instead!

 Keep track of all your appointments, events and special occasions in a place where you can access them no matter where you are.
 I use Cozi because I can add things to my calendar on my desktop or my phone and then everyone in the family can see the calendar on their own device.
 I also use this app to keep up with Birthdays, my address book, favorite recipes and menu plans.
 It's very efficient.

 Anything you can have delivered, do it!
-Maybe you will pay a few dollars for the shipping, but you’re saving your gas money and time.
+Maybe you will pay a few dollars for the shipping, but you're saving your gas money and time.
 How many times have you gone to the store and forgotten to pick up an item?
-For items bought frequently, I keep them on autoship on Amazon Prime’s Subscribe and Save program which also saves me an average of 10-15% on these items.
-Things like my cat’s treats, a hard to find brand of toothpaste, my hair masque, etc. Click this link if you want to Try Amazon Prime 30-Day Free Trial
+For items bought frequently, I keep them on autoship on Amazon Prime's Subscribe and Save program which also saves me an average of 10-15% on these items.
+Things like my cat's treats, a hard to supplies, my hair masque, etc.

 Saving Precious Time

 Keep non personal calls short and to the point: make calls a few minutes before the hour.
 I dial… “Good afternoon, Rebecca here, it's 12:50 and I have an appointment at 1 o'clock so let's run through our design options real quick and I'll follow up via email” This puts a time limit on our conversation so idle chit chat doesn't absorb valuable work time.
 Please don't try this with relationships!